h2oai/h2o-2/R/README.txt

 all the H2O R methods.

 To view all available demos, type demo(package = "h2o"), and to run a demo, type demo(NAME_OF_DEMO).
 For example, to run the h2o.glm demo, you would enter demo(h2o.glm).
+To access help for a particular method, type ?NAME_OF_METHOD, for example, ?h2o.glm.
+Runnable examples are given at the bottom of the documentation.

 Additional information
 ========================